Instability of de Sitter space under thermal radiation in different vacua: Introduction

 The vacuum satisfying the above requirements is called the Unruh vacuum, one of three possible vacua for the quantum fluctuations in the Schwarzschild space-time which have different thermal properties~\cite{Candelas:1980zt}:

 \begin{itemize}

 \item Boulware vacuum~\cite{Boulware:1974dm}: The vacuum annihilated by the positive modes with respect to the Schwarzschild time $t$.
 Since any states propagating from ${\cal I}^-$ and ${\cal H}^-$ are constructed from the same vacuum state as that at ${\cal I}^+$, an observer on ${\cal I}^+$ does not detect any thermal flux.
-On the other hand, for a freely falling observer, the energy-momentum tensor diverges as she approaches the horizon\footnote{ Since the vacuum expectation values of the energy-momentum tensor components are typically divergent, they need to be renormalized by subtracting their values at the Boulware (Hartle-Hawking) vacuum for an observer at infinity (around the horizon). }~\cite{Christensen:1977jc}.
+On the other hand, the energy-momentum tensor diverges around the horizon thus regarded as an unphysical state\footnote{ Since the vacuum expectation values of the energy-momentum tensor components are typically divergent~\cite{Akhmedov:2020qxd}, they need to be renormalized by subtracting their values at the Boulware (Hartle-Hawking) vacuum at infinity (around the horizon). }~\cite{Christensen:1977jc}.

 \item Hartle-Hawking vacuum~\cite{Hartle:1976tp}: This vacuum is annihilated by the positive modes with respect to $\overline{u}$ for the propagation from ${\cal H}^-$ and $\overline{v}$ for the propagation from ${\cal I}^-$\footnote{ Here, we define the tortoise coordinate by